 So many businesses give up on content marketing and blogging just because it has not worked for them.

-Yet so many make content marketing mistakes that are easily avoided.
+Yet so many are doing it because they’ve made mistakes that could’ve been easily avoided.

-We’ve seen clients completely disillusioned by former marketing contractors, and each time we evaluate their sites and content strategy, we come across same old content marketing fails.
+We’ve seen clients completely disillusioned by former content contractors, and each time we evaluate their sites and content strategy, we come across same old content marketing fails.
 Here’s a few.

 First and foremost, you can never, never successfully market content that is not good.

-Content that’s not fun to read or watch has low value.
+Content that’s not informative or fun has low value.

 You can work 24/7 promoting it for a short-term traffic spike, but it will never bring you long-term results.

 So before you move on to the reasons your content marketing does not work:

 make sure you have someone on your team that’s actually creative and loves the subject.

 Before you tell me your niche is too serious – this can be done.